h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * After the TLS handshake has completed, a method to query if ALPN has chosen a protocol, and if yes, which protocol was chosen.

-* Changes to the packet encoder and decoder, so that the individual packets are not signed, and no attribute is encoded with the historic obfuscation methods.
+* Changes to the packet encoder and decoder, so that the individual packets are not authenticated, and no attribute is encoded with the historic obfuscation methods.

 That is, the bulk of the ALPN protocol can be left to the underlying TLS implementation.
 This document discusses the ALPN exchange in detail in order to give simplified descriptions for the reader, and so that the reader does not have to read or understand all of {{RFC7301}}.